Capped expenses in group health plans

-It is not an exhaustive list as there are other expenses as well on which a group health insurance company can put a cap.
+This is not an exhaustive list as there are other expenses as well on which a group health insurance company can put a cap.
 It is necessary to know what is included in a group health insurance policy.
 Similarly, it is important to know these caps to anticipate and prepare for expenses that you might have to bear.